trackIT-Systems/tsOS-vhf/docs/index.md

 ## 6. Management

-The tRackIT Station is now up and running and will do so, as long as no errors do occur.
+The trackIT Station is now up and running and will do so, as long as no errors do occur.
 Common errors, their reasons and what can be done can be read in the [Troubleshooting](./Troubleshooting.html) section.